grafana/terraform-provider-grafana/docs/resources/team_external_group.md

 page_title: "grafana_team_external_group Resource - terraform-provider-grafana"
 subcategory: "Grafana Enterprise"
 description: |-
-  Use the team_sync attribute of the grafana_team resource instead.
+  Equivalent to the the team_sync attribute of the grafana_team resource.
+Use one or the other to configure a team's external groups syncing config.
 ---

 # grafana_team_external_group (Resource)

-Use the `team_sync` attribute of the `grafana_team` resource instead.
+Equivalent to the the `team_sync` attribute of the `grafana_team` resource.
+Use one or the other to configure a team's external groups syncing config.

 ## Example Usage